 Introduction

 Information and guidance to help businesses recycle, reduce waste and keep up to date on regulatory requirements can be found on the Business of Recycling website.
-Developed by WRAP (Waste and Resources Action Plan), contents include:
+Developed by WRAP (Waste and Resources Action Programme), contents include:

 • A waste calculator tool to see how much waste a business generates and how recycling can help save money.